Crystal Shapes edit page

 Defining complicated crystals more simple

 We see that defining a complicated crystal shape is a tedious work.
 To this end MTEX allows to model the shape with a habitus and a extension parameter.
 This approach has been developed by J. Enderlein in A package for displaying crystal morphology.
-Mathematica Journal, 7(1), 1997.
+Mathematical Journal, 7(1), 1997.
 The two parameters are used to model the distance of a face from the origin.
 Setting all parameters to one we obtain

 % take the face normals unscaled